projectriff/riff/docs/riff_credential.md

 ### Synopsis

-Credentials allow application and function builds to push images to authenticated registries.
+Credentials allow builds to push images to authenticated registries.
 If the registry allows unauthenticated image pushes, credentials are not required (while useful for local development environments, this is not recommended).

 Credentials are defined by a hostname, username and password.
 These values are specified explicitly or via shortcuts for Docker Hub and Google Container Registry (GCR).

-The credentials are saved as Kubernetes secrets and exposed to application and function builds.
+The credentials are saved as Kubernetes secrets and exposed to build pods.

 To manage credentials, read and write access to Secrets is required for the namespace.
 To manage the default image prefix, read and write access to the